BLOG NUMBER 7.93

 Tip Top Snow Shape

 Protect your patrons and your property!
 You cannot always avoid claims by residents, but there are steps you can take that show how you have done enough preparations to protect them from the elements.
-Let’s face it, accidents do happen though so if there is a slip and fall accident, at least you have taken the necessary precautions to ensure a safe environment.
+Let’s face it, accidents do happen though so if there is a slip and fall accident, at least you have taken the necessary precautions to ensure a safe environment like snow removal services.
 Meeting with a snow removal consulting expert can help and here are some initial ideas to get you started below.

 Set Up a Sustainable Snow Removal Policy